 - a.
 Build: Demonstrate how to use the manipulatives to solve the problem, if applicable.
 As students mature, they learn to think abstractly.
-However, we will still be using the manipulatives for much of Pre-Algebra. - b.
-Write: Record the step-by-step solutions on paper as you work them through with manipulatives. - c.
-Say: Explain the why and what of math as you build and write.
+However, we will still be using the manipulatives for some concepts in Algebra 1. - b.
+Write: Record the step-by-step solutions on paper as you work them through with the manipulatives. - c.
+Say: Explain the "why" and "what" of math as you build and write.